ddg-67 uss cole - seaforces online

 DDG 67 - USS Cole

-ddg-67 uss cole insignia crest patch badge guided missile destroyer us navy 02x ddg-67 uss cole guided missile destroyer arleigh burke class navy aegis 44x ingalls shipbuilding
+ddg-67 uss cole insignia crest patch guided missile destroyer us navy 02x ddg-67 uss cole guided missile destroyer arleigh burke class navy aegis 44x ingalls shipbuilding

 Type, class: Guided Missile Destroyer - DDG; Arleigh Burke class, Flight I